Course Outline

 Format:

-A written report that demonstrates the search and appraisal of relevant literature related to the specific public health nutrition issues provided.
+A written report that demonstrates the collection, analyses and integration of quantiative and qualitative data related to the specific public health nutrition issues provided.

 Criteria: